Saief1999/utility-scripts/README.md

 Check [Cheatsheets Repository](https://github.com/Saief1999/CheatSheets)

 Books for topics should never be checked out with the repo.
-Instead we simply add their name to `CheatSheets/TOPIC/books/books.txt` and ignore them in `.gitignore` ( check existing topics for examples ).
+Instead, we simply add their name to `CheatSheets/TOPIC/books/books.txt` and ignore them in `.gitignore` ( check existing topics for examples ).

 ### Security

-We should put sensitive files inside a vault using `LUKS` and then mount it when needed.
+We should put sensitive files inside a vault using `LUKS` and then mount the vault when needed.